DiG-IN: Diffusion Guidance for Investigating Networks -- Uncovering Classifier Differences Neuron Visualisations and Visual Counterfactual Explanations: Visual Counterfactual Explanations

 As $M^{(i)}$ is defined as the post softmax output of $Q^{(i)} \cdot \big( K^{(i)} \big)^T $, $M^{(i)}$ is a matrix of size $N_{\phi_i} \times N_c$.
 The $(j,k)$-th entry can therefore be interpreted as the similarity between the spatial features at position $j$ in the flattened version of $\phi_i(z_t)$ and the $k$-th token in the conditioning matrix $C_t$.
 Now let $\hat{M}_t^{(i)}$ correspond to the XA maps that can be obtained from the $i$-th XA layer inside the denoising U-Net at time step $t$ when running the diffusion process with the \textit{original} conditioning $\hat{C}$.
 Due to the null-text inversion, this diffusion process will nearly perfectly reconstruct the original image $\hat{x}$ and thus the XA maps $\hat{M}_t^{(i)}$ will capture the structure of the \textit{original} image.

 During optimization, we now want to re-inject those XA maps when using our modified conditioning sequence $(C_t)_{t=1}^T$.
 Let $M_t^{(i)}$ denote the \textit{new} XA maps at time step $t$ at the $i$-th XA layer of the U-Net that corresponds to the similarity between the spatial features and tokens belonging to the current conditioning $C_t$ being optimized instead of the original conditioning $\hat{C}$. \cite{hertz2022prompt} found that it is not necessary to inject the original XA maps $\hat{M}$ throughout the entire diffusion process and therefore only did the XA injection for a certain part of the diffusion process.
-In our case, we replace the XA maps for the first 80\% of denoising steps.

 Note that the original Prompt-to-Prompt implementation only supports the replacement of words in a 1-to-1 fashion.
 However, in our case, <ORIGINAL CLASSNAME> and <TARGET CLASSNAME> can have a different number of words.
 We, therefore, calculate a similarity matrix that measures the cosine distance between all words in both strings in CLIP embedding space (if a word is encoded into multiple tokens, we average all of them to get a word-level representation in the CLIP latent space) and use these distances to reshape $\hat{M}_t^{(i)}$ into a matrix that has the same size as ${M}_t^{(i)}$ via weighted averaging.